-How Can Funds Be Spent With The Supplemental/ Special Needs Trust?
+How Can Funds Be Spent In A Supplemental/ Special Needs Trust?

 The trustee would be the person managing the assets that are held in the trust, and they would have the ability to spend those funds accordingly.
 If an individual is disabled and they need something, or they want something, for example they need clothing, a wheelchair accessible van, or they want to go on a trip, the trustee has the ability to purchase those items for the person who has disabilities.
 The trust and the funds it holds are there to enhance that disabled person’s life, so that they can have those items that they would not necessarily be able to have if they did not have this trust put in place.